kavinda-100/FinShark-Backend/README.md

 "SignInKey": "your_secret_key"
 }
 ```
-Make sure to replace your_secret_key with a secret key of your choice. and change the port number to the one you are using.
+> Make sure to replace `your_secret_key` with a secret key of your choice.
+  and change the `port number` to the one you are using.

+> [!NOTE]
+> For see the `Register and LogIn Routes` Implementation, Please go to the folder name called `Controllers` and open the `AccountController.cs` file.